-In 2015, just south of the Hawthorne, the Tilikum Crossing came on line, at a cost of $135 million.
-It comprised a 31′ central transit way for light rail, streetcars and buses – plus two 14′ outer lanes for biking and walking.
-The state-of-art Tilikum would serve 2600 bicyclists per day and draw down bike traffic on the Hawthorne by 25%.
-B – Good.
+In 2015, the Tilikum Crossing came on line, just south of the Hawthorne, at a cost of $135 million.
+The Tilikum comprised a 31′ wide transit way for light rail and buses – plus two 14′ paths for biking and walking.
+The Tilikum soon handled 2600 bicyclists per day, drawing down bike trips across the Hawthorne by 25%.
+B – Good.2 3

 George Washington Bridge

-Contrast this with the GWB, which in 1989 first allowed bicyclists to access its South Path.
-Paralleling the rise of biking in the region overall, bike trips across its 6.75’ path would grow to 3700 per day by 2015, with a corresponding decline in the GWB’s LOS.
-F – Failing.
+Contrast this with the GWB, which in 1989 first allowed bicyclists to access its 7 foot wide South Path.
+Paralleling the rise of biking in the region overall, bike trips averaged 3700 per day by 2015 – with a corresponding decline in the GWB’s level of service.
+F – Failing.4 5

 George Washington Bridge.
 Image Hassan Diop.

-Nor will the situation improve under the PA’s current plan to allocate to cyclists a dedicated, but un-widened path as part of a $1.9 billion restoration, because if bike trips continue to grow at 10.4% per year, there’ll be 9000 cyclist crossings a day by 2024.
-F – Failing.
+Nor will the situation improve under the PA’s current plan to allocate to cyclists a single 7 foot path as part of a $1.9 billion restoration, because if bike trips continue to grow 10% per year, there’ll be 9000 cyclist crossings a day by 2025.
+F – Failing.6

 Port Authority’s Plan for GWB, 2024.
 Image Amman and Whitney.

-Given what Portland has done to promote smart transportation and reap the benefits, one can speculate would they’d do, given charge of the GWB.
-Tolerate a continually eroding level of service on the region’s sole bike-able connector, or seize the chance to improve it?
+Given what Portland has done to promote smart transportation, and reap the benefits, one can speculate would they’d do with the facility.
+Tolerate the continued erosion of service, or seize the opportunity to improve it?7

 Notes and References

-– To be consistent with GWB data recorded by NYCDOT in 2014-2015, traffic counts for all bridges use the months of October, April, May-June, July, August, September.
+– To be consistent with GWB data recorded by NYCDOT, traffic counts for all bridges use the months of October, 2014 and April, May-June, July, August, September, 2015

-– In the absence of detailed data, 25% pedestrian trips were added, pro forma, to Hawthorne and Tilikum’s actual bike counts.
+– Seattle DOT adds 25% pedestrian trips, pro forma, to Hawthorne and Tilikum bike counts.

 – Hawthorne-Tilikum traffic counts were weekdays.
 On the GWB, weekends.